theopensourceway/guidebook/getting-started/building-a-strategy.md

 * Promote a standard?
 * Increase demand for another product in your portfolio?

 Choosing to open source your software project could help you accomplish any of these goals.
 But each of these goals demands different approaches to project and community architecture.
-Mozilla has catalogued the most common such architectures—what it calls "open source archetypes"—to more clearly illustrate how an organization's goals in open sourcing a project influence both the ways that project takes shape and the kinds of activities in which a community must engage to help it succeed.[^open-source-archetypes]
+Mozilla has catalogued the most common such architectures—what it calls "[open source archetypes](https://blog.mozilla.org/wp-content/uploads/2018/05/MZOTS_OS_Archetypes_report_ext_scr.pdf)"—to more clearly illustrate how an organization's goals in open sourcing a project influence both the ways that project takes shape and the kinds of activities in which a community must engage to help it succeed.[^open-source-archetypes]

-Understanding the reasons for open sourcing your project will help you, your organization, and your community clarify the both the levels and types of investment required to achieve your goal.
+Understanding the reasons for open sourcing your project will help you, your organization, and your community clarify both the levels and types of investment required to achieve your goal.
 In other words, they'll be critical to the overall policy that guides your strategic actions.

 #### How can you work with adjacent projects and their communities?
 As you've studied your user community, perhaps you've noticed that users frequently consume your project along with another, different project.
-Or perhaps you've seen that your project could be appealing to users of who have already adopted a different approach to addressing their challenges.
+Or perhaps you've seen that your project could be appealing to users who have already adopted a different approach to addressing their challenges.
 When either of these is the case, consider it an opportunity for expanding awareness of your project in its early stages and better understanding your users' needs.

 The objective here is to study the projects that sit "adjacent" to yours in a specific ecosystem of open source projects.
 For example, [Ceph](https://ceph.io/en/community/) can manage storage for [OpenStack](https://www.openstack.org/) or [Kubernetes](https://kubernetes.io/); for Ceph, then, OpenStack and Kubernetes are adjacent communities.

-Catering to adjacent projects to find an audience may affect your technology roadmap, the events you target, the effort you put into specific integration projects, and so on.
+Catering to adjacent projects to find an audience may affect your technology roadmap, the events you target, the effort you put into specific integration projects, and more.
 An adjacent project provides you with a potentially friendly audience who have the same problems your technology solves, so you can engage in some joint market research or UX testing, or coordinate joint events to meet and engage with potential users.
 This is also connected to understanding your competition; the communities important to them will also be important to you.
 Understanding these communities, their needs, and their dynamics can help you find footholds for your own project as you attempt to create space for it in a larger ecosystem.
 Your open source strategy should include analysis of these opportunities, and leveraging them should be part of the overall policy that guides your actions.

 ### Determining your actions
 By now you've identified the specific problems that your project should address for a particular set of users, and you've outlined your overall approach to success for both your project and everyone investing in it.
 Now you'll need to decide what you and your community actually need to _do_ (and _not do_) to bring your overall strategy to fruition.
-In Rumelt's term, you'll need to identify a series of "coherent actions" that you can execute to realize success.
+In Rumelt's terms, you'll need to identify a series of "coherent actions" that you can execute to realize success.

 Identifying these actions is critical because it will sharpen your community's everyday, tactical work—that is, it will focus everyone on doing what matters most.
-Open source project maintainers don't often have the luxury of immediate, persistent contact with users who contribute to their projects.
+Open source project maintainers don't often have the luxury of immediate, sustained contact with users who contribute to their projects.
 Instead, project contributions typically arrive unprompted from strangers who may not be working with the same rich degree of context that founders share.
 The best a project maintainer can hope to do is establish a scaffolding that helps volunteers acting autonomously to take action in ways that advance the project's overall goals.

 In this section, then, we suggest posing the following action-focused questions as you develop your open source strategy: